Magnetism in Gemstones

 The Pinpoint technique works best with strongly magnetic gems such as Peridot, Garnet, some Tourmalines, and HPHT synthetic Diamonds set in jewelry.
 Because the total pull force of a tiny 1/16" pinpoint magnet is much less than our 1/2" magnetic wand, we may see only a weak to moderate response by these gems.
 To detect these responses, we must hold the Pinpoint magnet just a few millimeters from the gem rather than the standard 1/2" (12mm) holding distance.

-It may be difficult to detect a floatation response for weakly to moderately magnetic jewels like Emerald, Ruby, and Sapphire when using such a small magnet, but a little patience will often pay off even with these gems.
-The cluster rings pictured below contain Diamonds set alongside Emeralds (left image) and Rubies (right image) set in 10K gold and 14K gold.
-Even these low-grade gold settings are diamagnetic.
+It may be difficult to detect a floatation response for weakly to moderately magnetic stones like Emerald, Ruby, and Sapphire when using such a small magnet, but a little patience will often pay off even with these gems.
+The cluster rings pictured below contain Diamonds set alongside Emeralds (left image) and Rubies (right image) set in 10K gold and 14K gold respectively.
+Even these low-grade gold settings turned out to be diamagnetic.
 Each tiny 2mm Emerald and Ruby in these rings shows a faint magnetic attraction to a Pinpoint wand, confirming that none of the colored stones are glass imitations.
 However, the Pinpoint wand cannot be used to reliably distinguish between natural Emerald and lab Emerald, or between natural Ruby and lab Ruby.
 We can also test each of the colorless Diamonds with a Pinpoint Wand to check for lab-created Diamonds.
 Many lab-created diamonds are magnetic (see our page on Diamonds).

 Emerald & Diamond Ring